 Your ROS2 Learning Path

 Since ROS started back in 2007, a lot has changed in the robotics world and, with it, in the ROS community.
 What started as a "small" project has become the main tool for robot developers all around the world.
 This means that ROS is being pushed to its limits every day.
 With all this in mind, and in order to accomplish all the new challenges that robotics evolution is presenting, ROS is now ready to evolve.
-And this evolution is no other than ROS2.
+And this evolution is none other than ROS2.

 So, the goal of this Course will be to introduce you to the basic concepts that you need to know in order to start working with ROS2.
 During the Course, we will try to skip all the unnecessary noise, and focus on the main things you need to know in order to learn to use ROS2.
-And, especially, we will focus on practice.
+And, particularly, we will focus on practice.
 So... what do you say?
 Are you in?